muzudho/kusa-pixel/README.md

 * It is a pain in the ass to create a GUI,
 so please edit the configuration file for pen thickness and other settings.
 * It's a hassle, so the configuration file is not very structured and flat.
+* There are no features to make your work more convenient.
+For example, there is no color palette.
+There is only one pen color that can be set in the settings file.
 ## Build

 ```shell